Cairns Weather A tropical paradise,

 Cairns time zone is Australian Eastern Standard Time (AEST), UTC +10.

 Cairns average sea temperature in summer at Cairns’ northern beaches ranges from 28.9°C to 29.4°C (84 – 84.9°F) and falls slightly in winter to between 23.8°C and 24.5°C (74.8 – 76.1°F).

 It is sensible, and advisable, to wear stinger suits in the beach waters from Cairns to Port Douglas, as box jellyfish and Irukandji (the smallest of the box jellyfish family) can be deadly.

 Stinger season, or jellyfish season, is generally between November and May.

 The beaches are also lined with monitored stinger nets to keep out the jellyfish and make waters safer for swimmers.

-The risk of marine stingers is low on the Great Barrier Reef, but it is better to be over-cautious, as a result, stinger suits are available for free on most tourist boats
+Take care the risk of marine stingers is low on the Great Barrier Reef, but it is better to be over-cautious, as a result, stinger suits are available for free on most tourist boats.

 Ultraviolet (UV) Index